LambdaLord/Twin-Helix-Geometric-Computation/README.md

 Normally these two phenomena are separate, but once you turn computation into geometric process it utterly opens Pandora's box by unleashing the pathologies of real computation in the physical world.

-Cantor started this process a century and a half ago, and as of right now it seems that our luck avoiding issues with the reals outside of pure math has... just run out.
+Cantor started this process a century and a half ago, and as of right now it seems that our luck avoiding issues with the reals outside of pure math has...just run out.

-As for why this hasn't been put together before — logicians naturally aren't interested in non-deterministic gauge theory.
+As for why this hasn't been put together before — logicians naturally aren't interested in non-determinism and gauge theory.
 Why would they be?
 </details>

 <details>